5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 **Coming from macOS**:

 - If you already have macOS installed, you can either download macOS from the App Store, with [**OCLP**](https://github.com/dortania/OpenCore-Legacy-Patcher) or with [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/).
 Both can download macOS and create a USB Installer as well.
-- **IMPORTANT**: When upgrading from macOS Catalina or older to Big Sur and newer, additional preparations are required.
-Follow my install instructions [**here**](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/tree/main/macOS_Install)
+- **IMPORTANT**: When upgrading from macOS Catalina or older to Big Sur and newer, additional preparations are required. [**Follow my macOS install instructions**](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/tree/main/macOS_Install).

 #### Recommended macOS version
 Until recently, my recommendation was macOS Catalina.
 While testing my own instructions for upgrading from macOS Catalina (or older) to Big Sur, I noticed that Big Sur feels snappier and more responsive overall (although benchmarks are slightly lower).